RuilianZ/support_vector_machines/ds2_hw5.md

     ##        'Positive' Class : low
     ##

-Accuracy is 93.1%, therefore test error rate is 6.9%.
+Accuracy is 91.38%, therefore test error rate is 8.62%.
 Calculation by
-hand: the classifier incorrectly classifies 8 out of 116 observations, giving a 6.9% error rate.
+hand: the classifier incorrectly classifies 10 out of 116 observations, giving a 8.62% error rate.

-### Radio Kernel
+### Radial Kernel

 Fit a support vector machine with a radial kernel to the training data.
 This gives a nonlinear decision boundary.